vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 In the **Template editor** the code can be placed and edit, and on the right you see direct the output.

+---
+### Where to get help

-> Use the below examples, search the internet or use ChatGPT to help you to create your own new templates.
+Use the below examples, search the internet, use the Home Assistant Community forum, the HA Facebook groups, Reddit or ChatGPT to help you to create your own new templates.

+ChatGPT is really useful and fast with helping you to create a new template and improve it to fine-tune it.

 <img src="images_templates/chatgpt_resource.png" alt="chatGPT as source" width="100%">

----

 ---